 3.2.
 Pending litigations

 The Company's pending litigation comprises of claims against the Company primarily by the customers and proceedings pending with Tax authorities.
-The Company has reviewed all its pending litigations and proceedings and has adequately provided for where provisions are required and disclosed the contingent liabilities where applicable, in its financial statements.
-The Company does not expect the outcome of these proceedings to have a material adverse effect on its financial statements at March 31, 2024.
+The Company has reviewed all its pending litigations and proceedings and has adequately provided for where provisions are required and disclosed the contingent liabilities where applicable, in its standalone financial statements.
+The Company does not expect the outcome of these proceedings to have a material adverse effect on its financial statements at March 31, 2025.
 Refer note 3.1 for details on contingent liabilities.

-In respect of litigations, where the management assessment of a financial outflow is probable, the Company has made a provision of ' 1,218,562 thousand at March 31, 2024 (March 31, 2023: ' 1,077,754 thousand).
+In respect of litigations, where the management assessment of a financial outflow is probable, the Company has made a provision of ' 14,739 lakhs at March 31, 2025 (March 31, 2024: ' 12,186 lakhs).

 3.3.
 Actuarial method and assumptions